LarsNorlander/dev-diary/manning-deep-learning.md

 ### 8:24 PM

 I started reading up a bit on chapter 5, which is training with multiple inputs.
 I find it amusing that the process of adjusting the weight is basically just repeated on all inputs.
 But I'm only halfway there so there's more to see.

+## November 9, 2018

+### 6:14 PM

+So!
+I have a new pair of glasses and reading just makes me dizzy at this point.
+I'm hoping that in a few days, I could easily go back to this and continue on.
+Maybe if I'm better adjusted tomorrow, I'll pick up the pace tomorrow.